rdegges/rdegges-blog/articles/2011/tracking-call-data-with-django-tropo.md

 the caller pressed (did you ask them for their credit card number?), if callers hung up before the end of the call (maybe your app is not as cool as you thought), or a number of other things.
-Furthermore, tracking your calls gives you the maximum amount of data that you can have—for billing, statistics, or whatever else you may need.
+Furthermore, tracking your calls gives you the maximum amount of data that you can have-for billing, statistics, or whatever else you may need.

 This is why it is imperative that you be able to easily track this call data